zaguiini/react-native-final-tree-view/README.md

 Required.
 The tree data to render;

-### `collapsedItemHeight`

-Optional.
-The collapsed item height.
-Defaults to `20`;

 ### `collapsedItemHeightForLevel`

 Optional.
 The collapsed item height for level.
+Defaults to `20`.
 Signature:

 ```js
 collapsedItemHeightForLevel(level) /* the level inside the tree */